civilwargeeky/CEA_Wrap/README.md

 Details can be found in "Making A Portable Installation" at the bottom of the README

+# Important: Changes to transport properties in Version 2.1

+It was brought to my attention through an email exchange and [Issue #11](https://github.com/civilwargeeky/CEA_Wrap/issues/11) that transport properties in CEA_Wrap prior to version 2.1 do not match those from the CEARun website.
+This is because the "trans.lib" file I was originally handed down did not use the coefficients described in the CEA documentation, the trans.lib I had was blank...
+This means that calculations were not using experimentally-derived transport properties, and were using less-accurate fallback methods.

+I **strongly urge you to update** to `pip install --upgrade CEA_Wrap` to a version >= 2.1 to get more-accurate transport properties in your calculations.

 # New in Version 2

 CEA_Wrap has undergone a partial rewrite in Version 2.0 to change the underlying way that many of the mechanisms work and more type hinting for those using IDEs to interact with it.
 A summary of major changes: